xicu/slotemextremus/README.md

 * It's viable.
 It definitely is.
 * It's a mix between an MVP (for the lap detector) and a skeleton (for the frontend and backend).

+Do you want to see it in action?
+Have a look at it [here](https://vimeo.com/1088439424/9c021f35b8) (it's not the latest version - just the first iteration with everything connected).

 ### Things that are done

 * This repo is set.